Cognitive–Deliberate Practice

 Four operating principles define Cognitive–Deliberate Practice coaching:

-4. Self-Monitoring and Mental Rehearsal: Learners recorded session metrics, reflected on strategy, and rehearsed sequences mentally.
-Imagery scripts engage visual, kinesthetic, and auditory channels, reinforcing neural patterns between physical practices.
+4. Self-Monitoring and Mental Rehearsal: Learners tracked metrics, reflected on strategy, and engaged in mental imagery.
+Visualization recruited visual, kinesthetic, and auditory channels, reinforcing neural pathways between physical sessions.

 Psychology of lifespan performance and perceptual control